BiocPy/IRanges/docs/tutorial.md

 An `IRanges` holds a **start** position and a **width**, and is typically used to represent coordinates along a genomic sequence.
 The interpretation of the **start** position depends on the application; for sequences, the **start** is usually a 1-based position, but other use cases may allow zero or even negative values, e.g., circular genomes.
 Ends are inclusive.

-`IRanges` uses [nested containment lists](https://github.com/pyranges/ncls) under the hood to perform fast overlap and search based operations.
+`IRanges` uses [LTLA/nclist-cpp](https://github.com/LTLA/nclist-cpp) under the hood to perform fast overlap and search based operations.

 These classes follow a functional paradigm for accessing or setting properties, with further details discussed in [functional paradigm](https://biocpy.github.io/tutorial/chapters/philosophy.html) section.